pvskp/gimp-dall-e/README.md

 ## Known Limitations

 - Large images: Until now (11/2023), DALL-E OpenAI API's does not support images with size > 4mb.
-So, to allow the user to edit it's image anyway, this plugin tries, incrementally, to reduce the size of the image, affecting the final result.
+So, to allow the user to edit it's image anyway, this plugin tries, incrementally, to reduce the size of the image that's sent to DALL-E (not the one that is being edited), affecting the completion final result quality.

 ## License